josephcslater/Introduction_to_Python/README.rst

 How did I do this? `binder`_.

-To be able to execute all of the code I will demonstrate during the class, and to be able to write your own, please come prepared by installing Anaconda Python and the Github app per the instructionsin the sections below.
+To be able to execute all of the code I will demonstrate during the class, and to be able to write your own, please come prepared by installing `Anaconda Python`_ and `Github Desktop`_ per the instructions in the sections below.

 .. contents:: **Table of Contents**
 .. section-numbering::